-After completing the 7-day free trial, you can continue using Frazier by taking out a monthly subscription.
+After completing the free trial, you can continue using Frazier by taking out a monthly subscription.
 Alternatively, you can opt for an annual subscription to benefit from savings.
 The annual subscription needs to be paid in advance in full.

 There are plans for Authoring and Production.
 See the Pricing Page for further details.

 The subscription begins on the day on which you pay for the plan.
 If you switch from monthly to annual, the annual subscription begins in the following month and runs for 12 months.

 If you would like to subscribe for a monthly subscription or annual subscription, you: